yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-quickstart/qs-add.md

 {{< youtube id="KZSrl12x1ew" title="Create your first YugabyteDB Managed cluster" >}}

 After setting up your YugabyteDB Managed account, [log in](https://cloud.yugabyte.com/login) to access YugabyteDB Managed.

-YugabyteDB Managed has the following main sections, accessed via the left menu:
+The first time you sign in, YugabyteDB Managed provides a guided tour to help you get started.
+Follow the tour to:

+- create your free Sandbox cluster
-- **Getting Started** - Create your Sandbox cluster and access documentation.
+- connect to your cluster and explore distributed SQL using the Cloud Shell tutorial

-- **Clusters** - Add, monitor, and manage clusters.

-- **Alerts** - Configure cluster and billing alerts, and view notifications.

-- **Network Access** - Set up VPC networks and authorize access to your clusters using IP allow lists.

-- **Admin** - Manage billing and payment methods, add users, and review account activity.
+- explore a sample application

 ## Create your Sandbox cluster